Cruise Ship Fire & Explosion Injury Lawyer

 Explosions at electrical boxes and junctions can also cause serious injuries.
 The bright light, pressure wave, and heat of an arc flash or a flashover can be traumatic for people nearby or workers dealing with high-voltage electrical systems.

-Suing a Cruise Ship for Injuries from Fires and Explosions in Miami
+Suing a Cruise Ship for Injuries from Fires and Explosions

 Victims of cruise ship injuries can include passengers as well as staff and crew on a cruise ship.
 If you were injured in any way because of the cruise operator’s negligence, you may be entitled to sue the cruise ship for the resulting harm and damages.